buimaianh/cs50w-projects/email/dev-log.md

         - For other fields, maybe user enters wrong format like redundant sapce

 - Action
-    - Load DOM
+    - Wait for the DOM is loaded fully
-    - Get button `Send`
+    - Select button `Send`
-    - Add event listener `onclick` to the button
+    - Add an `onclick` event listener to the button
-    - Get user input
+    - Get values of user input
     - Convert Javascript user input object to string
     - Send a request `POST` with body `converted string` to API with url ``emails/`
-    - Before backend gets the request, if have any problem like internet is dropped, url not found,..., need to catch the error and handle the error
+    - Before backend gets the request, if have any problem like internet is dropped, url not found,..., need to catch and handle it
-    - If backend gets request successfully, backend processed the request and send back an approriate response
+    - If backend gets request successfully, backend processes the request and send back an approriate response to frontend
     - If the reponse is not ok, throw out an error message
     - If the reponse is ok, convert JSON string to Javascript object
     - Get response body